BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 ## Submission

 When you're done, write a README for your project, and save all your files, before exporting your project to ZIP.
 In your README, answer any bolded questions presented on this page.
 Here is a [video tutorial](http://www.billmongan.com/Ursinus-CS173-Spring2021/Modules/IDE/Module2) describing how to write a README for your project, and how to export it.

+## A Note About Export Controls

+Some governments, including the United States, have [export controls on cryptographic technologies](https://en.wikipedia.org/wiki/Export_of_cryptography_from_the_United_States).